Lynn Gilbert

 Lynn Gilbert (born January 7, 1938) is a photographer and author best known for her portraits of illustrious women from the 1920s to the 1980s and her documentation of Turkish homes and interiors.

 Life and career

-Gilbert grew up in New York and attended Sarah Lawrence College, Bronxville, NY, Bachelor of Arts (Art History) 1959 and the Fashion Institute of Technology, New York, NY, Bachelor of Science (Fashion Design) 1962.
+Gilbert grew up in New York and earned a Bachelor of Arts in Art History from Sarah Lawrence College in Bronxville, New York in 1959.
+She later received a Bachelor of Science in Fashion Design from the Fashion Institute of Technology in New York City in 1962.